A CRM suite isn’t just for the biggest Fortune 500 enterprises anymore.

 With a CRM, you’ll always know where to find what you’re looking for.

 Since CRMs sort everything in terms of accounts, you can see the capsule overview of an entire relationship in an instant.
-That includes when and how “first contact” was made, what other major milestones have happened (and when) and what client info you’ve gathered in research.
+That includes when and how “first contact” was made, what other major milestones have happened, and what client info you’ve gathered in research.

-3. A CRM Is More Cost-Effective in the Long Run
+A CRM Is More Cost-Effective in the Long Run.

 A good CRM will do all of the following, often within the first few weeks of adoption:

-- Let you cut out other software you might be using and licensing at premium prices.
+- Lets you cut out other software you might be using and licensing at premium prices.

-- Accelerate your sales cycle by weeks or even months, especially in the B2B world.
+- Accelerates your sales cycle by weeks or even months, especially in the B2B world.

-- Help you cultivate and close on new business that would otherwise be left behind.
+- Helps you cultivate and close on new business that would otherwise be left behind.

 All in all, your CRM should add a substantial amount of sales revenue to your pipeline within a relatively short time.